CHCAA-EDUX/scientific-computing-01/classes/class2.md

 5) Write a function that calculates the average of all the numbers in a list

-6) Write a program that prints all the numbers from 0 to 6 except 3 and 6 using a for loop and the `range` function.
+6) Write a program that prints all the numbers from 0 to 7 except 3 and 6 using a for loop and the `range` function.

-7) Write a function that takes a string and prints the number of digits and the number of letters.
+7) Write a function that takes a string and prints the number of digits and the number of letters and formats it like below:

 ```py
 digit_letter_counter("1337 Python)